fernandorpm/mischiefer/README.md

 </div>
 ```

 **Nesting** the tags/divs will allow you to do so.
-Honestly we're not sure if there's a workaround for this but this is good, right...?
+Honestly, we're not sure if there's a workaround for this but this is good, right...?
 At least not so bad.

 ### Flex-Container

 A `flex-container` is basically the parent of any `flex-item` that you want to add automatically.

-By default, the `flex-container` and it's `flex-item` won't have any `shrink` or `grow` property.
-So, in order to change their display, you can read about **Columns** further down below.
+By default, the `flex-container` and its `flex-item` won't have any `shrink` or `grow` property.
+So, to change their display, you can read about **Columns** further down below.

 ```html
 <div class="flex-container">